Webinar: Teaching social research skills to science communication students

 How can educators best support students in this transition?

-Join us for an interactive PCST Teaching Forum webinar, where we will explore key aspects of research training for science communication students and discuss:
+Watch this interactive PCST Teaching Forum webinar, where key aspects of research training for science communication students is explored and discussed with a focus on:

 • Core research skills: What essential aspects of the research process should be taught?